GoToFlow AI social media content generator logo

 A better workflow is to build the carousel before you design it.

-That is where GoToFlow fits naturally: it helps you turn source material into a structured Instagram carousel draft before the design stage becomes messy.
+That is where GoToFlow fits naturally: it helps you turn source material into a structured Instagram carousel before the design stage becomes messy.

 Conclusion